Riding Lawn Mower Won't Start

 - Engine Compression / Valve Fault

-Important - If your mower is not cranking over, you need to check out repair guide - "Lawn Tractor Won't Start No Click".
+Important – If your mower is not cranking over, you need to check out the repair guide – “Lawn Tractor Won’t Start No Click.”

 What's Cranking?

-The riding mowers used here for demo purposes, may be different to yours but no matter, the testing will be identical or very similar.
+The riding mowers used here for demo purposes may be different from yours, but no matter, the testing will be identical or very similar.
 At various points along the way, you will be directed to a solution for your problem, he said confidently.

 Check The Basics